Caryma Sa'd: Cannabis activism

-2021-2022 anti-vaccine protests
+Protest coverage

 Throughout 2021, Sa'd documented and published footage of anti-vaccination and COVID-19 anti-lockdown protests in Toronto.
-In July 2021, she invited anti-lockdown activist Chris Sky to appear in front of an audience at her venue in Toronto's Chinatown for a live interview.
-A community group, Friends of Chinatown, and other tenants in the mall that the interview was to be held in urged her to cancel the event due to concerns for community safety.
-Sa'd refused the request but the event was cancelled nevertheless after proper precautions were not taken and community groups, residents and concerned parties showed up to protest Sky and police had to be called to break up a number of scuffles.
+In July 2021, she invited anti-lockdown activist Chris Sky to appear before an audience at her venue in Toronto's Chinatown for a live interview.
+A community group, Friends of Chinatown, and other tenants in the mall urged her to cancel the event because of concerns about community safety.
+Sa'd declined to cancel it, but the event was ultimately called off after opponents of Sky gathered at the site and police were called following scuffles.

-In 2022, she spent weeks in Ottawa documenting the Canada convoy protest before live tweeting the bail hearings of Pat King and Tamara Lich.
+In 2022, Sa'd spent several weeks in Ottawa documenting the Canada convoy protest and subsequently live-tweeted the bail hearings of organizers Pat King and Tamara Lich.